-It should be very clear to the contractor what circumstances would lead the Department to not allow a paving operation to begin, or halting a paving operation in progress.
-A PCCP paving operation is a very expensive undertaking involving many pieces of equipment and an increase in labor.
-Shutting down or suspending these operations often creates disputes between the contractor and the Department's field personnel.
+It should be very clear to the Contractor what circumstances would lead the Department to not allow a paving operation to begin, or halting a paving operation in progress.
+A PCCP paving operation is a very expensive undertaking involving many pieces of equipment and increase in labor.
+Shutting down or suspending these operations often creates disputes between the Contractor and the Department's field personnel.
 One of the objectives of the pre-paving meeting is to avoid such a circumstance.
-The review of the paving plan is a good start, but you need to let the contractor know what malfunctions in the paving operation could lead to a shut down.
+The review of the paving plan is a good start, but you need to let the Contractor know what malfunctions in the paving operation could lead to a shut down.

-There is no set of rules that outline when to halt or suspend the contractor's paving operation.
-Base your decision on the particular circumstances and the ability of the contractor to quickly rectify the problem.
-However, it is best for the Resident Engineer and the contractor to create a list of 'red flags' that could affect the quality of PCCP and discuss the list with the paving crew and the inspection staff.
-The list could cover such things as out-of-spec materials, target values, changes in plan by the contractor that conflict with his or her proposed procedure, equipment that doesn't perform, emergency vehicles, weather, safety, insufficient lighting, traffic, and changes to such operations as finishing, sawing, and previously encountered problems.
-It's better to have these discussions in a meeting room than in the field during a paving operation.
+There is no set of rules that outline when to halt or suspend the Contractor's paving operation.
+Base your decision on the particular circumstances and the ability of the Contractor to quickly rectify the problem.
+However, it is best for the Resident Engineer and the Contractor to create a list of "red flags" that could affect the quality of PCCP and discuss the list with the paving crew and the inspection staff.
+The list could cover such things as out-of-spec materials, target values, changes in plan by the Contractor that conflict with his or her proposed procedure, equipment that doesn't perform, emergency vehicles, weather, safety, insufficient lighting, traffic, and changes to such operations as finishing, sawing, and previously encountered problems.
+It's better to have these discussions in a meeting room than in front of a \$2,000 per hour paving operation.

-The importance of this pre-paving meeting with the contractor cannot be over emphasized.
-The aim must be to sit down with the contractor's crew and obligate them to explain their plan to your satisfaction.
-In effect, ADOT and the contractor are building the pavement on paper.
-This should be the forum where you talk about problems, and expectations for the contractor's paving operation.
+The importance of this pre-paving meeting with the Contractor cannot be over emphasized.
+The aim must be to sit down with the Contractor's crew and obligate them to explain their plan to your satisfaction.
+In effect, ADOT and the Contractor are building the pavement on paper.
+This should be the forum where you talk about problems, and expectations for the Contractor's paving operation.
 There should be complete agreement on methods, materials, workmanship, and equipment before concrete is placed.
-The Department wants no surprises out on the grade.
+The Department wants no "surprises" out on the grade.
 Talk about the details.
-The meeting should be a discussion of any potential problems suspected by the inspectors, and any solutions proposed by the contractor.
+The meeting should be a discussion of any potential problems suspected by the Inspectors, and any solutions proposed by the Contractor.